avashneu/MNIST-Task/README.md

-# MNIST-Task
+# MNIST-Classification-Task

 Instructions:

-- Download Jupyter Notebook 'MNIST_Task'
+- Download Jupyter Notebook 'MNIST '
 - Upload the .ipynb file in your Jupyter Notebook.
 - Restart the kernel to avoid any problem
 - Run All Cells